emomon23/DeveloperInterviewTest/README.md

 The Assignment:
    - Get all of the tests passing in this code
-   - Write additional tests based on what you learned fixing this code
    - Write any additional tests you can think of to increase code coverage